Skip to main content

 "Notes: transfer failed");

-Three things happen in strict order, and all of them are atomic (one transaction, one EVM state transition):
+Five things happen in strict order, and all of them are atomic (one transaction, one EVM state transition):

 Step 4: Off-Chain Note Delivery

-After T_mint confirms, Alice transmits each opening to its intended recipient by any out-of-band channel: an encrypted message, a printed QR code, a USB stick.
+After T_mint confirms, Alice transmits each live opening to its intended recipient by any out-of-band channel: an encrypted message, a printed QR code, a USB stick.
 The payload to recipient i is:

 note_artifact_i = {